Jade (1995 film): Production

 Warren Beatty was the first choice to play the role of David Corelli, but turned it down.
 After his sudden departure from NYPD Blue, David Caruso was hoping to break through with a film career and accepted the role.
 The part of Matt Gavin was offered to Kenneth Branagh, before Chazz Palminteri was eventually cast.
 Julia Roberts and Sharon Stone were considered to play Katrina Gavin, but both rejected it.
 Linda Fiorentino was then asked, but she originally turned it down because she did not want to play a prostitute, but changed her mind once her character was changed through rewrites.

 According to Joe Eszterhas' autobiography, Hollywood Animal, William Friedkin changed the script so much that Eszterhas threatened to remove his name from the credits.
 He claimed Paramount settled by giving him a "blind script deal" worth $2–4 million.

 In an interview in Linda Ruth Williams' book The Erotic Thriller in Contemporary Cinema, Friedkin admitted that he had virtually rewritten the script.
 Friedkin also said that Jade was the favorite of all the films he had made.
 He later wrote the movie had "a terrific cast.
 A wonderful script.
 Great locations.
 How could it miss?"

-Release

-A year prior to the film's release, Caruso decided that his popularity as star of the hit ABC TV series NYPD Blue would provide enough momentum to successfully make the risky jump from television to feature-film leading man.
-Although he did play an assistant district attorney, this film was a departure from his more heroic role on TV.

-Despite a large marketing campaign, moviegoers did not seem to accept Caruso in this character, or the dark and overtly sexual themes of the film.

-Comeback roles in television failed until he landed the lead role in CBS' 2002 spin-off series, CSI: Miami.